Giannis79/BERT_Model_Try5/README.md

 This repository contains scripts and resources for performing sentiment analysis on news articles referring to Russinan-Ukrainian 2022 War using a pre-trained BERT model.
 The goal is to classify the sentiment of each article as either Pro-Russian or Pro-Ukrainian and calculate a sentiment score.

-The scripts were used for an MA thesis
+The scripts were used for my MA thesis

 Steps to use the model:
 1. Scraping Journal ariticles from site archives and create a large dataset (Python_Scraper.py script will do the job)